nafu-at/nafu-at/README.md

 ### 📫 How to reach me:
 You can contact me by sending an email to the address in my profile,
-or by using the repository feature of the relevant application.
+or by using the repository feature of the relevant project.
 I am a native speaker of Japanese and am not fluent in any other language.

 Please note that in many cases, translations have been used and some expressions may not be correct.